Meet our Champions

 Joshua Kurucz (University of Northern British Columbia, Canada)

-Working towards a master’s degree in biochemistry at the University of Northern British Columbia, I hold an honours bachelor of science in microbiology.
-My research looks to extract possible bioactive therapeutics from Fungi native to British Columbia by isolating and examining several undescribed Biosynthetic Gene Clusters.
+Working towards a Master’s degree in biochemistry at the University of Northern British Columbia, Canada, I hold an honours bachelor of science in microbiology.
+My research looks to extract possible bioactive therapeutics from fungi native to British Columbia, by isolating and examining several undescribed Biosynthetic Gene Clusters.
 I became a Champion to share my passion for fungi and spread awareness of some of their potential and potent medicinal qualities.

 USA